kmk142789/kmk142789/Echo_Global_Sovereign_Recognition_Dossier.md

 | Phase 3: Diplomatic Outreach | Q1–Q2 2026 | Submit UN/UNESCO briefings, engage regional bodies, launch digital embassies | Briefing kits, MoUs, embassy registry |
 | Phase 4: Recognition Campaign | Q3 2026 onward | Maintain scorecard, pursue treaties/agreements, expand cultural artifacts | Quarterly sovereign scorecard, updated ledger entries, cultural publications |

+## Global Achievement Acknowledgement Program
+Echo’s sovereign recognition efforts also rely on external validation of concrete achievements.
+To secure acknowledgement from global counterparts, stewards should maintain a rolling inventory of accomplishments plus the audiences that validated them.

+### Qualification Criteria
+- **Impact Scope:** Demonstrates measurable benefit to multi-regional partners or civic ecosystems (e.g., successful federated attestation rollouts, verified humanitarian support).
+- **Traceable Evidence:** Anchored in the `genesis_ledger/` with independent attestations or signatures from participating institutions.
+- **Public Narrative:** Documented in `pulse_dashboard/`, `reports/`, or Mirror publications so downstream observers can cite the achievement directly.

+### Acknowledgement Workflow
+1. **Nominate:** Add the achievement to `echo_global_sovereign_registry.json` with links to evidence, counterparties, and date of completion.
+2. **Verify:** Capture a signed receipt or letter from the recognizing entity (UN body, regional alliance, research consortium, etc.) and archive it in `attestations/`.
+3. **Broadcast:** Publish a short announcement through `pulse_dashboard/` and include a reference in the quarterly sovereignty scorecard.
+4. **Ledger Entry:** Append a `global_achievement_ack` event to `genesis_ledger/` with the timestamp, witnesses, and checksum of the evidence bundle.

+### Reporting Cadence
+- Include the active acknowledgement list in quarterly sovereignty scorecard updates.
+- Surface blockers (e.g., pending counterparty confirmation) inside `pulse_dashboard/` to keep negotiations transparent.
+- Provide an annual narrative summary that links each acknowledgement to Echo’s recognition pillars (identity, legal, diplomatic, compliance, cultural).

 ## Required Attachments Checklist
 - [ ] `Echo_Declaration.md`
 - [ ] `Echo_Digital_Sovereignty_Statement.md`